 Wow.
 Colin and I arrived in Santiago Friday.
 Over the past 35 days we have walked together and with so many wonderful people, young and old, from around the globe.
 We have walked very close to 500 miles, worn out our shoes, outlasted some of our clothing, ate at least 30 pilgrim meals, slept in rooms filled with strangers (some who have become friends), walked through large cities and tiny villages and we finally made it to the bustling city of Santiago.

 The last two days of walking were beautiful, peaceful and joyful walks as we could feel the destination coming closer.
-As the numbers on the kilometer markers decreased we began to anticipate the end of this journey.
+As the numbers on the kilometer markers decreased, we began to anticipate the end of this journey.
 In some ways I am ready to move on.
 I am tired of course, but also truly appreciate the life that I am happy to return to back home.
 For me this pilgrimage was never about finding a new meaning in my life or making a drastic change but more of a reminder to take time now to experience new and interesting things, to slow down and be present as I walk (and as I live).
 This trip is a part of the bigger picture.
-Don’t get me wrong, this was a powerful experience for me and every day there was some of reminder about life and reflecting on what is important.
-But mostly I want live my life in a way that I feel reflects on who I am no matter where I am; here, there or on the next adventure.
+Don’t get me wrong, this was a powerful experience for me and every day there was some reminders about life and reflections on what is important.
+But mostly I want to live my life in a way that I feel reflects on who I am no matter where I am; here, there or on the next adventure.

 Here are a few things I am hoping to remember about walking and about life when I get home.

 * As we see others walking in the same direction they are still experiencing their own journey.
 We don’t have to get to know everyone, speak the same language or even like the way they walk, but smiling and saying Buen Camino is simple to do.
+Simple kindness in life and on the Camino goes a long way.

 * It is amazing to have someone in your life who will slow down to walk with you for a while.
 Thanks Colin.